 According to the performance of an applicant in his or her Bachelor’s degree, the MA committee may decide upon a complementary requisite study program, if need arises.
 Complementary studies are not part of the MA program and are not accredited courses, nor do they count in the final GPA.

 All students are accepted to Track B (without thesis).
 By the end of the first year, those who seek to write a thesis will submit a declaration of intent, authorized by two advisers.
 The MA committee will weigh the student’s proposal and his or her academic achievements, and will decide upon transfer to Track A. A full research proposal, designated for outer-judgment, will be submitted no later than May of the second year of studies.

 Students who successfully complete the program will be eligible for a Master’s Degree in Natural Resources and Environmental Management from the University of Haifa.
-An attachment to the Diploma will formally acknowledge the specialization in Management of Sustainable Built Environment.
+An attachment to the Diploma will formally acknowledge the specialization in Urban Sustainability Management.